bjlkeng/bjlkeng.github.io/source/posts/pixelcnn.rst

 that I did (which correspond to the different notebooks you'll see on `Github <https://github.com/bjlkeng/sandbox/tree/master/notebooks/pixel_cnn/>`__):

 * `PixelConv2D` layer: making sure that I got all the masking right.
+I made several toy networks ("unit tests") just to make sure the input was masked properly.
-* Next, I generated several images 2x2 RGB images from a known logistic distribution for each sub-pixel.
-Using this approach I could actually take a look at the distributional parameters outputs, plot the distribution for each pixel and then compare to actuals.
+* Next, I generated 2x2 RGB images from a known logistic distribution for each sub-pixel.
+Using this approach I could actually take a look at the distributional parameter outputs, plot the distribution for each pixel and then compare to actuals.
 The network I used for this was essentially just an output layer because I was testing how the loss function behaved.
 I spent *a lot* of time here trying to understand what was going on in the loss